-The use of quotation marks actually results in truncation, meaning that Google will cut out this part of your meta description.
-If you would like to include something in quotations in your meta description, it is best to use an apostrophe in replacement of a quotation mark.
+The use of quotation marks actually results in truncation, meaning that search engines will cut out this part of your meta description because it believes it to be a section of code, not text.
+If you would like to draw attention to something in your meta description, it is best to use apostrophes over quotation marks.

 Choosing When to Use A Meta Description

-Google’s Matt Cutts recently spoke on when you should utilize a unique meta description.
-If you are not constantly providing relevant information, it is not necessary for every page to have a unique meta description.
-In that case, it is better to not have a meta description at all and allow Google to snip the relevant information from your website.
-You should use a compelling meta description on important web pages, like your home page, for content that you find is important, blog posts, and if you find that Google does not snip the information from a web page well.
+Google’s Matt Cutts spoke on when to utilize a unique meta description.
+It is not necessary for every page to have a unique meta description, but DETRIMENTAL to have duplicate descriptions.
+In that case, it is better to forego having a meta description at all, allowing search engines to ‘snip’ the relevant information from your website.
+You should use a compelling meta description on important web pages, like your home page, for content you find important, blog posts, or if you find search engines are not selecting the information from a web page well.

 Meta descriptions are often overlooked, but the power of a compelling meta description on an important web page could make the difference between an individual choosing your website over another.
 It serves as both your website’s sales pitch and welcome letter.
 Where do you stand on meta description usage?
 Do you find that your web pages with a strong meta description perform better than those without?
 Contact us at Fahrenheit Marketing to learn more about the ins and outs of SEO, website design, website development, and any marketing question you may have!
 We are passionate about our work and enjoy everything marketing and advertising.